ix-ai/alertmanager-notifier/README.md

 A simple webserver in Flask, that translates [alertmanager](https://github.com/prometheus/alertmanager) alerts into telegram messages.

-**WARNING!** This is for testing only.
-It is not considered production ready!

 ## Running a simple test:
 ```sh
 docker run --rm -it \